 The contribution of the individual tourism sectors to the visitor expenditures varies widely.
-The county wide distribution of these expenditures is provided in Chart 2.
-Lodging guests accounted for 39 percent of these \$708.5 million in purchases-up from 38 percent in 2017.
-Attraction visitors accounted for the next largest share of this spending (over 36 percent)-up from 35 percent.
-Those visiting friends and relatives in the county followed with nearly 14 percent of the total spending compared to 15 percent in 2017.
+The countywide distribution of these expenditures is provided in Chart 2.
+Lodging guests accounted for over 38 percent of these \$791.9 million in purchases-same as in 2019.
+Attraction visitors accounted for the next largest share of this spending (nearly 37 percent)-up from 36 percent.
+Those visiting friends and relatives in the county followed with nearly 14 percent of the total spending--same as in 2019.
 Individuals passing through contributed nearly 10 percent.
 Campers provided one percent of the total.

 The importance of the University of Notre Dame and other local colleges to tourism spending in the county is substantial.
 The visitors to these universities are woven throughout the local tourism industry.

 They fill rooms at many lodging properties.
 The universities' attractions and sports events also bring many day visitors to the county throughout the year.
 While in the county these travelers visit other attractions, dine in local restaurants, and shop at many retail outlets, including malls, in the area as well as purchase gasoline for their vehicles.

 Thus, university visitors continue to impact many segments of the local tourism economy.
 The importance of the remaining lodging and attractions sectors to tourism spending in South Bend Mishawaka is also substantial.
 Their continued growth helps to maintain and further stimulate a healthy tourism industry in the area.